cicl-iscl/SemEval2020-Task1-LexSemChange/README.md

 - find similar approaches to our task and how they solved it

 - solve the alignment of the embedding over 2 corpora
-- need more memory - can we use server from SfS?
+- need more memory - can we use server from SfS? -> YES, connected via SSH

+TRAINING MODEL CONTEXTUAL EMBEDDINGS:
+This is in the python file /bilm-tf-master/bin/train_elmo.py - n_train_tokens have to be adjusted for each corpus (we do not use held out files anymore)
+    # number of tokens in training data (this for 1B Word Benchmark)
+    #n_train_tokens = 768648884
+    ## these are the amount of words in all training files (1 sentence per file) ignoring the heldout files if we have them
+    #n_train_tokens = 181530  # GERMAN C1 + C2
+    n_train_tokens = 176451  # ENGLISH C1 + C2 (train model on own corpus)